-- The Coast Guard does not allow anyone wearing spike heels, flip-flops or other open-backed shoes on the staircase; you may leave them at the base of the tower or carry them to the top, as long as you do not wear them on the stairs. - There are 177 cast-iron steps to the top of the tower, so it is important to pace yourself. - ➤ Hold the handrail at all times while you are climbing! - ➤ However, people coming down the stairs have the right to the handrail so please stop climbing and move to the center of the staircase (or step into a window alcove) while they pass; after they have passed, you may move back to the handrail and resume climbing. - ➤ Near the top of the stairs, there are two low spots one at the top of the spiral staircase in the Watch Room and the other as you climb the smaller staircase to reach the Lens Room.
-Watch your head! - > Small children need to stay between 2 adults while climbing and on the catwalk. - > No one may carry a child while climbing, either in arms or in carriers.
+- The Coast Guard does not allow anyone wearing spike heels, flip-flops or other open-backed shoes on the staircase; you may leave them at the base of the tower or carry them to the top, as long as you do not wear them on the stairs - > There are 177 cast-iron steps to the top of the tower, so it is important to pace yourself - > Hold the handrail at all times while you are climbing! - However, should someone need to come down the stairs, stop climbing and move to the center of the staircase (or step into a window alcove) while they pass; after they have passed, you may move back to the handrail and resume climbing. - Near the top of the stairs, there are two low spots one at the top of the spiral staircase in the Watch Room and the other as you climb the smaller staircase to reach the Lens Room.
+Watch your head! - Small children need to stay between 2 adults while climbing and on the catwalk - > No one may carry a child while climbing, either in arms or in carriers